Targeted Violence / Active Threat

 WAYS TO PREPARE AND STAY INFORMED

-• Review this short (9 min) training video from UC San Diego which depicts a simulated active shooter scenario.
+• Review the training video above.
 Even if you have received similar training before, please refresh your memory.
-We will be working on developing a similar, UC Berkeley branded video.

 • Register your contact/cell phone number to WarnMe alerts to stay informed.
 Go to the WarnMe webpage to do so.
 Text messages are the fastest way possible to receive alerts.